Second-Order Schalkwijk-Kailath Coding for Autoregressive Gaussian Channels: The SK(2) Coding Scheme

-Now, combining Theorem~\ref{ISK1-thm} (the case $b=0$) and Theorem~\ref{main-theorem-sk2} (the case $b\neq0$), we now present the main achievable-rate result of this paper for the SK(2) coding scheme, which provides a lower bound on $C_{\mathrm{SK2}(P)}$. \begin{co} Suppose the noise $\{ Z_i \}$ is an $AR(p)$ Gaussian process with parameters $\beta_k$, $\vert \beta_k\vert<1$ for all $k=1,2,...,p$, namely, it has the power spectral density
+Now, combining Theorem~\ref{ISK1-thm} (the case $b=0$) and Theorem~\ref{main-theorem-sk2} (the case $b\neq0$), we can characterize the maximum achievable rate of the SK(2) coding scheme, which in turn provides a lower bound on $C_\mathrm{FB}(P)$. \begin{co} Suppose the noise $\{ Z_i \}$ is an $AR(p)$ Gaussian process with parameters $\beta_k$, $\vert \beta_k\vert<1$ for all $k=1,2,...,p$, namely, it has the power spectral density

 Then, we have